MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-I-Personal-Protective-Equipment/section-1910.140.md

 (22) Personal fall protection systems must be worn with the attachment point of the body harness located in the center of the employee's back near shoulder level.
 The attachment point may be located in the pre-sternal position if the free fall distance is limited to 2 feet (0.6 m) or less.

-(d) *Personal fall arrest systems* - (1) *System performance criteria.* In addition to the general requirements in paragraph (c) of this section, the employer must ensure that personal fall arrest systems:
+(d) *Personal fall arrest systems*—(1) *System performance criteria.* In addition to the general requirements in paragraph (c) of this section, the employer must ensure that personal fall arrest systems:

 (i) Limit the maximum arresting force on the employee to 1,800 pounds (8 kN);